Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 • manufacturer instructions

-• quality of evidence behind the claim
+• quality of evidence behind the specific claim

 Terahertz Device Safety Chart